-- 14. Payment services are always provided on a contractual basis between the payment services user and the payment services provider.
+- 14. Payment services are provided on a contractual basis between the payment services user and the payment services provider.
 As stated in recital 87 of the PSD2, "[t]his Directive should concern only contractual obligations and responsibilities between the payment service user and the payment service provider."
 In terms of the GDPR, the main legal basis for the processing of personal data for the provision of payment services is Article 6(1)(b) of the GDPR, meaning that the processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract. - 15.
 The payment services under the PSD2 are defined in annex 1 of the PSD2.
-The provision of these services as defined by the PSD2 is a prerequisite for the establishment of a contract in which parties have access to payment account data of the payment service user.
+The provision of these services as defined by the PSD2 is a requirement for the establishment of a contract in which parties have access to payment account data of the payment service user.
+These payment service providers also have to be licenced operators.
 In relation to payment initiation services and account information services under the PSD2, contracts may incorporate terms that also impose conditions about additional services that are not regulated by the PSD2.
-The EDPB Guidelines 2/2019 on the processing of personal data under Article 6(1)(b) GDPR in the context of the provision of online services to data subjects make clear that controllers have to assess what processing of personal data is objectively necessary to perform the contract.
-These Guidelines point out that the justification of the necessity is dependent on the nature of the service, the
+The EDPB Guidelines 2/2019 on the processing of personal data under Article 6(1)(b) GDPR in the context of the provision of online services to data subjects make clear that controllers have to assess what processing of personal data the perform the contract.
+These Guidelines point out that the justification of the necessity is dependent on the nature of the service, the mutual perspectives